digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-18.md

 * 11:40: Presenting the RabbitFMU capability by Casper Thule
 * 11:55: Closing remarks by Peter Gorm Larsen

-In addition the plan is to organise INTO-CPS Application Developers Workshop (mainly AU Internal but open to interested parties)
+In addition the plan is to organise INTO-CPS Application Developers Workshop (mainly AU Internal but open to interested parties) as reported by Hugo below.

-29th June from 14h00 to 15h30 CEST

-* 14:00: Opening by Hugo Daniel Macedo
-* 14:10: The status of the Maestro V2 by Casper Thule
-* 14:20: Modernizing the INTO-CPS Application by Kristoffer Villadsen
-* 14:30: Testing the INTO-CPS App Tutorials using Spectron by Armine Sanjari
-* 14:40: New Test and Upgrade Procedures by Mustafa Dinc
-* 14:50: Q&A and Discussion on The Future of the INTO-CPS Application by Hugo Daniel Macedo

 #### Mustafa
 * have completed test report of INTO-CPS app new version 4.0.0 using the first 9(nine) tutorials.
 Now, I have been working on